 their club has insufficient credit to cover all of such players’ fees.“

-Although meant as a deterrent, if/when overlooked, game points are lost due to the ineligible player though the played game is still graded, so it doesn’t change liability.
+Intended to encourage funding for game-fee reserves, if/when overlooked, game points are lost due to the ineligible player, though the played game is still graded, and liability unchanged.

 How could ECF help?

-1. Revert to previous system – unlikely now the step has been made?
+1. Revert to previous system – unlikely now the step has been taken and ‘benefit’ declared?

-ECF say players now get “a full year membership”, though that was already the case for grading purposes if you’d already played games in the season you joined (but not for ‘benefits’ such as discounts on goods from partnering sites – so if partner discounting was the driver for this change, issuing time-limited-discount-codes could have done this instead?)
+ECF claim players now get “a full year membership”.
+Dubious, as this was already the case for grading purposes if you’d already played games in the season you joined (but not for ‘benefits’ such as discounts on goods from partnering sites – so if partner discounting was the driver for this change, issuing time-limited-discount-codes could have done this instead?)
 Arguably, players who only started a series of graded games when joining still don’t get “a full year membership” – but would do if …

-2. ECF could restore the free grading periods to again be in line with each player’s new membership period, this would a) restore the status quo to what is intuitively expected! and b) restore previous club leverage (though the invoicing process may need to become monthly instead of annually).
+2. ECF could restore grading periods to again be in line with each player’s membership period, this would a) restore the status quo to what most players intuitively expected, and b) restore previous club leverage (though the invoicing process may need to become monthly instead of annual) – otherwise …

-3. Provide a means to pay part/extended renewals to help players synchronise to an early-season cycle – which would help reduce periods of uncertainty and ease the required size of club floats at no extra long-term expense to players.
+4. Provide a means to pay part/extended renewals to help players synchronise to an early-season cycle – which would help reduce periods of uncertainty and ease the required size of club/league floats at no extra long-term expense to players.
 When I asked ECF on this (Oct 2024), they said it had been considered but decided to not allow it.
-Hence, it is destined to perpetuate! – not a positive influence on league chess?
+Hence, destined to perpetuate and not a positive influence?

 1. Ring-fence a set amount (or defined proportion of the league balance?), to be used as a general game fee reserve float and just recover any end of season liabilities from clubs? – avoids many in-season dialogs and ‘to-ing and fro-ing’ of pending reserves.

 3. A more drastic measure is to not submit games for ECF grading at all and instead use a local equivalent calculation.
 Again, no submission – no liability! – but contentious – as it depends on what value club members place on having an ECF authenticated grade?
-Some will consider it essential and be ECF members anyway so maybe play less league.
-Others may simply prefer not needing to pay an ECF membership.
-This has happened in the past, e.g. Yorkshire had it’s own system until 2018 (despite issues raised with the BCF as to formula being patent-able and data it produced being copyrightable, or not, with attempts to charge for this).
-About 185 players are registered to play NECL league – worth about £4k annual revenue to ECF – typically about a dozen may have a potential game fee liability at any one time.
+Some will consider it essential and be ECF members anyway but maybe play less league.
+Others may simply just prefer to not pay an ECF membership.
+This has happened in the past, e.g. Yorkshire had it’s own system until 2018 (despite issues raised with the BCF as to formula being patent-able, or not, and data it produced being copyright-able, or not, with attempts to charge for this).
+About 185 players are registered to play NECL league – worth about £4k annual revenue to ECF.
+The number of potential game fee liabilities at any one time mostly stays within single digits.

 “Players who were ECF members at Bronze level or above in the relevant league season at the time all of their league games were played.
 Clubs are asked to check any game fee invoices they receive and bring to the ECF Office’s attention any instances of players who were not members as at 30th June but were members at the time they played all their games in the preceding season.
 For example, players who are not members as at 30th June 2026 will be expected to have been ECF members at Bronze level or above for all the games they played in the preceding 2025/2026 season.
 If players satisfy that condition, we will always consider a waiver for such cases when they are brought to our attention.”